sebinsua/express-keenio/README.md

 ### Event Property Limitation

-Keen.IO has a set limit of 1000 on the number of event properties belonging to an Event Collection and after this it will drop all events and error.
+Keen.IO has a set limit of 1000 on the number of event properties belonging to an Event Collection and after this it will begin to drop events.

-I **STRONGLY** recommend switching to explicit whitelists once you are reliant on the analytics system.
+Once you are reliant on analytics I **STRONGLY** recommend switching to explicit whitelists.

+However by default this middleware provides a fallback in the form of [eventually rigid schemas](https://github.com/sebinsua/eventual-schema).
+Firstly, by default we accept up to 30 properties in the `intention.query`, 80 properties in a `intention.body`, and 120 properties in a `reaction`.
+Secondly, after a route receives 500 requests or exists for a week it stops accepting new event properties.
+Once these properties are discovered we cache them in a file given by `options.defaults.eventualSchemas.cachePath` (normally, './route-schemas.cache') however this feature can be switched off by giving `options.defaults.eventualSchemas.cache` the value `false`.

 ### Whitelist Properties